Spring Is Here (film)

 Spring Is Here is a 1930 American Pre-Code musical comedy film produced by First National Pictures and distributed by Warner Bros.
 It was adapted by James A. Starr from the 1929 musical play, of the same name, by Owen Davis, with music by Richard Rodgers and Lorenz Hart.
 The film stars Lawrence Gray, Alexander Gray, and Bernice Claire.

-An abridged version of the film was released in 1933 as the musical short Yours Sincerely.
+An abridged version of the play, with a different cast, was released in 1933 as the musical short Yours Sincerely.

 Plot

-Bernice Claire is in love with Lawrence Gray.
-Claire's father, played by Ford Sterling, disapproves of Lawrence but approves another suitor, played by Alexander Gray.
-Alexander is shy and clumsy while Lawrence is outgoing and romantic.
-When Bernice returns one night at 5 a.m. with Lawrence, her father orders him to stay away from his daughter.
-Alexander, being discouraged at being rejected by Bernice, is offered help by Inez Courtney, Bernice's younger sister.
-Alexander follows her advice and attempts to make Bernice jealous to get her attention.
-He makes love to several women, including Bernice's mother.
-The trick works and soon Bernice thinks she is deeply in love with Alexander.
-Sterling gets into an argument with Lawrence and tells him to leave his house for good.
-Lawrence returns in the middle of the night to elope with Bernice but Alexander shows up and carries her off for himself.
-In the morning they are found together in Bernice's room, to the shock of the family, and they eventually reveal to everyone that they have eloped.
+Betty Braley is in love with Steve Alden.
+Her father, Peter, approves another suitor, Terry Clayton.
+Terry is shy and clumsy while Steve is outgoing and romantic.
+When Betty returns one night at 5 a.m. with Steve, her father orders him to stay away from his daughter.
+Terry, discouraged at being rejected by Betty, is offered help by Mary Jane, Betty's younger sister.
+Terry follows her advice and attempts to make Betty jealous to get her attention.
+The trick works and soon Betty thinks she is deeply in love with Terry.
+Her father gets into an argument with Steve and tells him to leave his house for good.
+Steve returns in the middle of the night to elope with Betty but Terry shows up and carries her off for himself.
+In the morning they are found together in Betty's room, to the shock of the family, and they eventually reveal to everyone that they have eloped.